waseem-shaikh/pubmed_api/README.md

 ## PubMed API Wrapper

-> The U.S. government's PubMed website ([website](https://pubmed.ncbi.nlm.nih.gov)) is a vast resource for biomedical information.
+> The U.S. government's PubMed ([website](https://pubmed.ncbi.nlm.nih.gov)) is a vast resource for biomedical information.
 This project provides a **FastAPI** wrapper that simplifies access to PubMed's search functionality.
 Users can search for articles by publication date, title, and abstract.

 **Example Search URL**: Find ACL articles published in 2024: [Search for ACL articles in 2024](https://pubmed.ncbi.nlm.nih.gov/?term=acl&filter=dates.2024/1/1-2024/12/31)